What to wear in Italy | A Guide To All Four Seasons

-While September is often as warm as august, October can be chilly and November sees Italy's highest rainfall.
+While September is often as warm as August, October can be chilly and November sees Italy's highest rainfall.
 So, exactly how do you prepare for the ever-changing and unpredictable weather that autumn in Italy brings without packing your entire wardrobe?
-Many of the tips in the "what to wear in Italy in spring” section also hold true for autumn.
-The Italian suggestion to "dress like an onion” is the perfect rule of thumb to follow when dressing for Italy's autumn.
+The Italian suggestion to "dress like an onion" is the perfect rule of thumb to follow when dressing for Italy's autumn.

 - Bottoms.
 Bring a pair of stretch jeans or black leggings - perfect for hiking or exploring in comfort.